hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 ### Stopwords

+>Stop words are words which are filtered out before or after processing of natural language data (text). *From [wiki](https://en.wikipedia.org/wiki/Stop_words)*

+The stopwords may change when handling different text analysis cases.
+We can get stopwords from the open source channel or customize your own stopwords.

 #### Set stopwords

 1. You can download the `stopwords.txt` from the internet and load when you used, [example](https://github.com/stanfordnlp/CoreNLP/blob/master/data/edu/stanford/nlp/patterns/surface/stopwords.txt).